 The arrow spine refers to how stiff or flexible the arrow is.

-But how do you use the spline number for a perfect shot?
+But how do you use the spine number for a perfect shot?

 You might also want to know what an arrow spine number is.